saeveritt/peercoin-OP_RETURN/README.txt

 * Examples:

-  OP_RETURN_store('This example stores 47 bytes in the blockchain.')
+  store('This example stores 47 bytes in the blockchain.')
-  OP_RETURN_store('This example stores 44 bytes in the testnet.', True)

 TO RETRIEVE SOME DATA FROM OP_RETURNs IN THE BLOCKCHAIN